surveyjs/survey-creator/docs/localization.md

 import "survey-creator-core/survey-creator-core.i18n";
 ```

 The default language for UI elements is English.
 To change it, set the `currentLocale` property.
-For example, the following code translates Survey Creator UI to French:
+For example, the following code translates the Survey Creator UI to French:

 ```js
 SurveyCreator.localization.currentLocale = "fr";